-The triangulation of the G. T. survey may be joined on to that of Russia, and thus accomplish the project of Colonel Everest, the late Surveyor General of India, who wished to measure the arc between Cape Comorin and Nova Zembla, an arc including nearly 70 degrees of the earth.

-To accomplish this there at present remains a gap of little over 5 degrees of Chinese territory; the operations of the Kashmir series extending beyond Latitude 36 degrees, and the Government of Tobolsk now coming down below Latitude 42 degrees.
-At any rate, if the war makes the Chinese officials on our north-east frontier friendly, we may succeed hereafter in fixing the geographical positions of some of the great cities of Central Asia.
+The triangulation of the Great Trigonometrical Survey may be joined on to that of Russia, and thus accomplish the project of Colonel Everest the late Surveyor General of India, who wished to measure the arc between Cape Comorin and Nova Zembla, an arc that would include nearly 70 degrees of the earth.
+To accomplish this there at present remains a gap of little over 5 degrees of Chinese territory, the operations of the Kashmir series extending beyond Lat.
+36° and the government of Tobolsk now coming down below Lat 42°.
+At any rate if the war makes the Chinese officials on our North East frontier friendly, we may succeed hereafter in fixing the geographical positions of some of the great cities of central Asia.

-T. G. Montgomerie, Capt., Engineers,
+T. G. Montgomerie, Cap.
+Engrs.

-1st Asst.
-G. T. Survey,
+1st Assistant Gt.
+Trigl.
+Survey of India,

-In charge Kashmir Scries.
+In charge Kashmir Series.